 The Canon EOS-1D and the YI M1 are two digital cameras that were officially introduced, respectively, in September 2001 and September 2016.
 The 1D is a DSLR, while the M1 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D) and a Four Thirds (M1) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the YI provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 4.1 megapixels, whereas the YI provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D vs YI M1

 The side-by-side display below illustrates the physical size and weight of the Canon 1D and the YI M1.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D – represents 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the YI M1 is considerably smaller (70 percent) than the Canon 1D.
 Moreover, the M1 is substantially lighter (82 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the M1 does not feature any corresponding weather-sealing.